Best daily deals

 Journey screenshot 2021

-Journey is in a weird space for journal apps and diary apps.
-It’s flashy, popular, and comes jam-packed with features.
-It also includes a subscription and we don’t like that at all.
+Journey is a flashy and popular journal app jam-packed with features available for both Android and iOS.
+It also includes a subscription, and we don’t like that at all.
 The basic features include mood tracking, rich text, a PIN lock, integration with Google Fit, and some other neat stuff.
-You also get syncing to the cloud via Google Drive as well as some other good features.
-The subscription unlocks the premium version, costs $29.99 per year, and lets you add things like images and shows you old journal entries as throwbacks along with some other features.
-This is one of the journal apps to beat in this space.
+You also get syncing to the cloud via Google Drive and iCloud, as well as some other good features.
+The subscription unlocks the premium version, which lets you add things like images and shows you old journal entries as throwbacks, along with some other features.
+This is one of the best journal apps in this space.

 Universum